Bale Mountains National Park: Geography

-Bale Mountains National Park is located in southeastern Ethiopia, 400 km southeast of Addis Ababa and 150 km east of Shashamene in the Oromia Region.
+Bale Mountains National Park covers an area of 215000 ha in the Bale Zone of the Oromia Region of southeastern Ethiopia, roughly 400 km southeast of Addis Ababa and 150 km east of Shashamane.

+The park contains Africa’s largest area of Afromontane habitat, with numerous glacial lakes.
+Much of the park is situated at more than 3000 m above sea level, and its highest point is the summit of Mount Tullu Dimtu, at 4385 m.
+The landscape is characterized by Ethiopian montane forests (such as the Harenna Forest), which transition to the Ethiopian montane grasslands and woodlands at middle elevations and to the Ethiopian montane moorlands at the highest elevations.

 Climate

-Temperatures vary widely throughout BMNP: on the plateau, daytime temperatures are usually around 10 °C (50 °F) with strong winds; in the Gaysay Valley average daytime temperatures are around 20 °C (68 °F), and the Harenna Forest is around 25 °C (77 °F).
-However, the weather changes frequently and sometimes drastically.
-In elevations over 3,000 meters, night frosts are common.
+Temperatures vary widely throughout Bale Mountains National Park: on the plateau, daytime temperatures are usually around 10 C with strong winds; in the Gaysay Valley average daytime temperatures are around 20 C, and the Harenna Forest is around 25 C. However, the weather changes frequently and sometimes drastically.
+In elevations over 3000 m, night frosts are common.
 The rainy season is from May until November.